A Polyhedral Homotopy Algorithm For Real Zeros

 We define the sign of this cell as $\struc{\varepsilon(\Vector{a}_j)}$.
 For every $(n-1)$-dimensional cell in $\Trop(A,\omega)$, there exist two adjacent $n$-dimensional cells with signs assigned by $\varepsilon$.
-This motivates the definition of the positive part of a tropical variety. \begin{definition} The \textit{\struc{positive part}} $\struc{\Trop(A,\omega,\varepsilon)}$ of a given tropical variety $\Trop(A,\omega)$ is the subcomplex consisting of those $(n-1)$-dimensional cells that are adjacent to two $n$-cells with different signs. \end{definition} Now, we state Sturmfels' generalization of Viro's method to complete intersections \cite{berndviro}.
+This motivates the definition of the positive part of a tropical variety. \begin{definition} The \textit{\struc{positive part}} $\struc{\Trop(A,\omega,\varepsilon)}$ of a given tropical variety $\Trop(A,\omega)$ is the subcomplex consisting of those $(n-1)$-dimensional cells that are adjacent to two $n$-cells with different signs. \end{definition}

 \begin{theorem} [Viro's Patchworking for Complete Intersections \cite{berndviro}] Let $A_1,\ldots,A_k \subset \Z^n$, let $\omega: A_1 * A_2 * \ldots * A_k \rightarrow \R$ be a lifting function.
 Consider a system of polynomials $\struc{\Vector{p}}=(p_1,p_2,\ldots,p_k)$ defined as follows: